 \section{Introduction}

-In the theory of elastic laminates, the behavior of the plate is described by a law of the type \be \left\{ \right\}= \left[ \right] \left\{ \right\}, \ee where, \cite{jones,vannucci_libro}, $h$ is the plate's thickness, $\N,\M$ are respectively the tensor of membrane forces and bending moments, $\beps,\bk$ the extension and curvature tensors, $\A,\D$ the stiffness tensors of the extension and bending behaviors and $\B$ the coupling tensor. $\A,\B,\D$ are tensors of the elastic type, i.e. fourth-rank tensors with the major and minor symmetries but, unlike $\A$ and $\D$, that are positive definite, $\B$ is not defined.
-At least, this is what is commonly admitted, and not only for $\B$, but also for other coupling tensors describing some sort of coupling between two physical phenomena, e.g. in the theory of quasi-crystals, \cite{mariano} .
+In the classical theory of elastic laminates, the behavior of the plate is described by a law of the type \be \left\{ \right\}= \left[ \right] \left\{ \right\}, \ee where, \cite{jones,vannucci_libro}, $h$ is the plate's thickness, $\N,\M$ are respectively the tensor of membrane forces and bending moments, $\beps,\bk$ the extension and curvature tensors, $\A,\D$ the stiffness tensors of the extension and bending behaviors and $\B$ the coupling tensor. $\A,\B,\D$ are tensors of the elastic type, i.e. fourth-rank tensors with the major and minor symmetries.
+In other equivalent single layer models for laminated plates, namely in the theory of Reissner-Mindlin, \cite{Reissner45,Mindlin51} or in the third-order shear deformation theory of Reddy, \cite{Reddy84,Reddy87,Reddy99}, the definition of the curvatures changes and other tensors, describing the transverse shear behavior, are to be included, but the definition, and the properties, of $\A,\B$ and $\D$ do not change.

+A deep investigation of the mechanical and mathematical properties of $\B$ has been presented in \cite{vannucci23a}.
+Moreover, in \cite{vannucci12joe1,vannucci23b,vannucci23c}, also the thermal coupling effects have been investigated.

+Unlike $\A$ and $\D$, that are positive definite, $\B$ is not defined.
+At least, this is what is commonly admitted, and not only for $\B$, but also for other coupling tensors describing some sort of coupling between two physical phenomena, e.g. in the theory of quasi-crystals, \cite{mariano}.
 Actually, the positive definiteness of $\A$ and $\D$, like that of any other elastic tensor, is a consequence of the work, necessarily positive, done by the external forces.
 In the case of $\A$ and $\D$, this is computed considering the laminate as uncoupled.
 The case of coupled laminates, i.e. having $\B\neq\mathbb{O}$, is almost unconsidered in the literature and $\B$ is commonly seen as an {\it undefined} tensor, i.e. in general not positively nor negatively defined.